 Brownstone-lined streets with coffee shops, organic grocers, and stylish boutiques have made residing in Brooklyn an obvious lifestyle choice for thousands of New Yorkers.
-With rising rents and frequent bidding wars added to the equation, Brooklyn’s real estate market is booming; in fact, certain neighborhoods have become pricier than parts of Manhattan.
-According to the New York Times, the second quarter of 2014 brought 107 sales priced above the $2 million mark in the borough, a higher number than ever before.
+With rising rents and frequent bidding wars added to the equation, Brooklyn’s real estate market is booming; in fact, specific neighborhoods have become pricier than parts of Manhattan.
+According to the New York Times, the second quarter of 2014 brought 107 sales priced above the $2 million in the borough, a higher number than ever before.
 This included a $10.625 million townhouse in Brooklyn Heights.
 With this in mind, where can you find a townhouse deal in Brooklyn?

 Photograph by Tracy Kaler